martyjs/marty/docs/_guides/state-sources/http.md

 The HTTP state source makes it easy to talk to remote servers over HTTP.
 We use the [fetch](https://github.com/github/fetch) polyfill for making requests but you can use easily roll your own if you like.

-All requests return a promise (Promises/A) that allow you to easily define what happens when a request has finished.
+All requests return a [promise](https://promisesaplus.com/) that allow you to easily define what happens when a request has finished.

 {% highlight js %}
 var UsersAPI = Marty.createStateSource({